What is the goal of the TOPMed program?

 The TOPMed program has started studies to collect -omics data in a subset of WGS project participants.
 Currently, these -omics studies are collecting RNA, gene, and metabolite profiles from individuals who participated in the NHLBI-funded Multi-Ethnic Study of Atherosclerosis (MESA).

 To help build -omics data, the NHLBI plans to review applications from researchers interested in contributing samples for the TOPMed WGS project and other -omics studies.
 The NHLBI is also supporting efforts to develop new ways to analyze -omics data.
 Data from NHLBI’s TOPMed program are one of three NIH-funded datasets included in a recently announced NIH Data Commons Pilot Phase, a part of the NIH Big Data to Knowledge (BD2K) program.
 Visit the NIH Common Fund’s NIH Data Commons Pilot Phase Explores Using the Cloud to Access and Share FAIR Biomedical Big Data page to learn more about the NIH Data Commons Pilot Phase, its awardees, and its test case data sets that include TOPMed program data.
+Read more about NHLBI precision medicine funding opportunities.

 The TOPMed program consortium includes many centers, including the Data Coordination Center and the Informatics Research Center that serve the entire TOPMed program.
 As the TOPMed program grows, the NHLBI anticipates that other centers will join the consortium.